HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_challenges_gravity.md

 The growing awareness around SDOH has contributed to efforts to address actionable social risk factors through the health care delivery system.
 Recommendations from national groups, including the [American Academy of Pediatrics](https://www.aap.org/), [American Academy of Family Physicians](https://www.aafp.org/), [Agency for Healthcare Research and Quality](https://www.ahrq.gov/), [National Quality Forum (NQF)](https://www.qualityforum.org/), and [Institute for Health Care Improvement](http://www.ihi.org/) underscore the various roles the health care system could play in helping to identify and address patients' social risks and needs.

-{% include img-med.html img="Whatgoesintoyourhealth.jpg" caption="Figure 1: What goes into your health?
-An illustration of the impact health care has on a person’s health versus non-healthcare factors." %}
+{% include img.html img="Whatgoesintoyourhealth.jpg" caption="Figure 1: What goes into your health?
+An illustration of the impact health care has on a person’s health versus non-healthcare factors.<sup>1</sup>" %}

-There is gorwing awareness that social risks negatively impact health outcomes and that addressing social risks improves health outcomes.
+There is growing awareness that social risks negatively impact health outcomes and that addressing social risks improves health outcomes.
 For example:
 * Food insecurity correlates with higher levels of diabetes, hypertension, and heart failure
 * Housing instability factors into lower treatment adherence
 * Transportation barriers result in missed appointments, delayed care, and lower medication compliance